What is HIV?

 - Antigen/antibody tests: Look for both HIV antibodies and antigens.
 These can detect HIV sooner than antibody-only tests.

 - Nucleic acid tests (NATs): Look for the actual virus in the blood.
-These are the most expensive but can detect HIV earliest.
+These are the most expensive but can detect HIV the earliest.

 Treatment for HIV